trainyard/choo-cli/README.md

 Currently one template is available and is WIP

-Once the template is installed, the custom `choo add <args>` sends the `argv` data directly to any node_module or js file of your choosing.
+Once the template is installed, the custom `choo add <args>` sends the `argv` data directly to it.
+You can use any js file as a template providing it exports `init` and `generate`

 ## Try it out